generalui/hooks-for-redux/README.md

 # hooks-for-redux (H4R) - DRY up redux

-> same redux, half the code
+> Phenomenal Redux Powers!
+Itty, bitty code size...

 [Redux](https://www.npmjs.com/package/redux) has many wonderful traits, but brevity isn't one of them.
 Verbose code is not only tedious to write, but it increases the change of bugs.